JNRowe/jnrowe.github.io/articles/rcs.rst

     1.4          (root     21-Jan-06):                 mkdir -p /tmp/.{ICE,X11}-unix

-The above excerpt is a sample of the output from blame_ being run against a config file which is maintained using |RCS| by Gentoo’s ``dispatch-conf`` tool.
+The above excerpt is a sample of the output from blame_ being run against a config file which is maintained using |RCS| by Gentoo’s :command:`dispatch-conf` tool.
 It allows you to simply see which revision introduced a change to a specific line.
-You can also choose to annotate specific |RCS| revisions using the ``--revision`` option, or specific dates with ``--date`` option. blame_ has also has a very comprehensive manual page included with it which you should read if you want to enjoy its full power.
+You can also choose to annotate specific |RCS| revisions using the :option:`--revision` option, or specific dates with :option:`--date` option.  blame_ has also has a very comprehensive manual page included with it which you should read if you want to enjoy its full power.

 There are many other tools available which use |RCS| as a backend, and as long as you can access the |RCS| data files blame can help to understand what is